Chris Taylor Player Props: Dodgers vs. Blue Jays

-The Los Angeles Dodgers, including Chris Taylor (.333 on-base percentage in past 10 games, 52 points above season-long percentage), battle starting pitcher Chris Bassitt and the Toronto Blue Jays at Dodger Stadium, Tuesday at 10:10 PM ET.
+The Los Angeles Dodgers, including Chris Taylor (.344 on-base percentage in past 10 games, 62 points above season-long percentage), battle starting pitcher Yusei Kikuchi and the Toronto Blue Jays at Dodger Stadium, Wednesday at 4:10 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Blue Jays.
+He had a one-hit performance in his last game (1-for-3) against the Blue Jays.

 Chris Taylor Game Info & Props vs. the Blue Jays